shadow3aaa/fas-rs/prebuilt/README.md

 # prebuilt

-- This dynlib was pulled from my device to make the linker happy
+- This dynlib was pulled from my device to make linker happy